 Moving to Philly is an easy decision because of its affordable cost of living and easy access to major cities like New York and Washington D.C.
-If you are confused about which neighborhood is best suited to you, it’s ideal to find ways to compare cost of living in specific Philly neighborhoods.
-Here we compare the cost of living calculating Center City Philly versus Northeast Philly.
+If you are confused about which neighborhood is best suited to you, it’s ideal to find ways to compare the cost of living in specific Philly neighborhoods.
+Here we compare the cost of living in Center City Philly versus Northeast Philly.

 Average cost of a 1 and 2-Bedroom Apartment